stanfordnlp/stanza/_pages/retrain_ud.md

 {% include alerts.html %}
 {{ note }}
-{{ "If you are using the latest official release, you do not need to clone a UD repo" | markdownify }}
+{{ "Links for each of the git repos can be found on the UD homepage as part of the treebank description" | markdownify }}
 {{ end }}

 Instead of downloading an individual repo, we can download them all